rolznz/jim/README.md

 1. Get a fly account and install flyctl
 2. Update fly.toml to have a different app name
 3. Run fly launch
-4. Set your fly secrets: `fly secrets set ALBY_HUB_URL="https://nwc...onalby.com" SESSION_COOKIE="session=..."
-PASSWORD="" BASE_URL="https://YOURAPPNAME.fly.dev"`
+4. Set your fly secrets: `fly secrets set ALBYHUB_URL="" ALBYHUB_NAME="" BASE_URL="https://YOURAPPNAME.fly.dev"`

-You can get the SESSION_COOKIE by logging into Alby Hub and inspecting the request headers of network traffic in your browser dev tools of one of the XHR requests made to Alby Hub.
+You can get the ALBYHUB_URL, AUTH_TOKEN and ALBYHUB_NAME by logging into Alby Hub and Going to settings -> Developer.
+ALBYHUB_NAME is only needed for Alby Cloud-hosted Alby Hubs.

 ### Updating